Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 The CMAF tracks also contain respective timing information (i.e., "[=prft=]").
 In this case, the ingest source implements Interface-1 and Interface-2 based ingest at once.
 By also resending CMAF headers in case of failures both interfaces may be satisfied.
+In some cases, URI rewrite rules are needed to achieve the compatibility between Interface-1 and Interface-2.
+For example, the DASH segment naming structure can be used to derive the explicit Streams() keywords.

 The origin server is used to pass the streams to the client and may in some cases also perform a re-encryption or re-packaging of the streaming presentation as needed by the clients.
 The example client is DASH.js and a maximum end-to-end latency of 3500 ms is targeted.
-In some cases URI rewrite rules are needed to achieve the compatibility between Interface-1 and Interface-2.
-For example, the DASH segment naming structure can be used to derive the explicit Streams() keywords. ???

 The approaches for authentication and DNS resolution are similar for the two interfaces, as are the track formatting in case CMAF is used.
 This example does